 - To help your child develop healthy self-esteem, make sure to acknowledge your child’s strengths and abilities.
-All too often, children with Autism Spectrum Disorder (ASD) are reminded (intentionally or not) of all the things they cannot do.
+All too often, children on the autism spectrum are reminded (intentionally or not) of all the things they cannot do.
 Look for things, both small and large, that your child can do, and, when your child overcomes a previous challenge, celebrate your child’s progress.
 However, don’t be disingenuous with your accolades.
 Children don’t benefit from false praise.
-No matter how impacted your child is by ASD, your child has many, many qualities to commend without exaggerating achievements.
+No matter how impacted your child is by Autism Spectrum Disorder (ASD), your child has many, many qualities to commend without exaggerating achievements.

 - Make sure your child knows that there are people that care about him or her.
 Reassure your child of your love and point out other relatives, neighbors, and friends that care about him or her.
 Provide concrete examples of times when someone else went out of the way to be helpful or friendly.
 Also, teach your child how to reciprocate when another person is outwardly friendly.
 Without being critical of your child, make sure your child understands that other people want to feel friendship in return.
 It is mutual admiration and attention that helps friendships to develop.
 If bullying is part of the cause for low self-esteem, work with your school, private therapists, and your child to end it and prevent it from reoccurring.

 - Find activities for your child to join which are in an area of particular interest and ability for your child.
 Consider having your child “tutor” someone else (perhaps a younger child) on how to complete a challenging Lego® creation, draw anime, or master a video game.